agntcy/slim-spec/draft-agntcy-slim.md

 ```
 Where the moderator is the special client that has the role to create a channel,
 add actual application clients and remove them from the group.
-The moderator is a data place client which is a decentralized instance
+As mentioned above the moderator is a data plane client which is a decentralized
-of the MLS delivery service.
+instance of the MLS delivery service as described in {{!RFC9420}}.

 The hierarchical structure is required to maximize aggregation in subscription
 tables, which can aggregate multiple names under name prefixes such as